908: The Touch of Satan

 What’s on the spit, pilgrim?

-"What's on the spit?" is a line from the 1972 film Jeremiah Johnson, starring Robert Redford as the mountain man.
-(Thanks to Mark Bell for this reference.)
+“What’s on the spit?” is a line from the 1972 film Jeremiah Johnson, starring Robert Redford as the mountain man.
+Cowboy actor John Wayne (1907-1979) used “pilgrim” to address co-star Jimmy Stewart over twenty times in the 1962 western The Man Who Shot Liberty Valance; he also used the term in the 1963 western McLintock!
+(Thanks to Mark Bell for the Jeremiah Johnson reference.)

 Herbal Essences is a line of beauty products produced by Clairol: shampoos, conditioners, hairsprays, and so on.
 Irish Spring is a scented soap manufactured by Colgate-Palmolive.